bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 I had the good fortune to climb Mount Temple before the term "scrambling" became vogue and before the hordes of climbers that are now seen on the mountain.

 It was my first scramble and my first time leading a group.
 Mount Temple was also among the very first mountains I climbed.
 I knew nothing routefinding; I didn't have a map nor did I know how to read one.
 I didn't understand the importance of taking extra food and extra clothing, let alone a helmet and ice axe.
 I just assumed we could hike up this mountain.
 I had no prior knowledge or experience, just utter self-confidence and complete ignorance in mountain safety.
-It should've been a recipe for a disaster, but the way up was obvious, the weather fine, and the mountainside snow-free.
+It should've been a recipe for a disaster, but the way up appeared obvious, the weather fine, and the mountain snow-free.

 I led my two new hiking companions to Sentinel Pass.
 From the pass, we started up a trail.
 When we reached a cliff band, one guy turned back, but the other guy and I scrambled up and pushed on.